 Eligibility and Benefits

 All educators and school staff may take ASPDP courses to further their own knowledge and develop their instructional practices.
 Teachers may take any approved A+ course, even if it is not in the subject area or grade level they are certified for.
+A participant will not receive credit for passing a course that he/she has previously taken and passed.
+Please note that a duplicate course will not be accepted on your transcript by the Office of Salary Services and will not count toward your A+/P credit as well as your New York State (NYS) hours.

 NYC DOE teachers may count ASPDP courses for A+ or P credit toward their salary differential, as well as hours toward the New York State (NYS) 100 hours of Continuing Teacher and Leader Education (CTLE) requirement.
 Guidance counselors may count P credit courses in the “Guidance” and “Special Education” categories.